Skip to main content

 hybrid

-• Experienced Data Science leader with team management skills
+• Experienced leader with strong technical expertise

 • ML lifecycle, deployment, monitoring, governance, stakeholder management